-- Developing your knowledge of different key stages and understanding the relevance of specialisms
+- Developing your knowledge of different key stages and understand the relevance of specialisms

 - Develop presentation and classroom management skills alongside knowledge of the latest technological skills

 - Understand and learn about the world of education including Ofsted, policy standards and processes

 - As part of the Innovation and Enterprise Alliance with partner schools, access to work experience and professional development across all key stages of the Curriculum